ReactiveCircus/kstreamlined-backend/README.md

 ./gradlew bootRun
 ```

-The GraphQL playground is available at
+The GraphQL playground is available at:

 ```
 http://localhost:8000/graphiql